 We’ve recently decided to take the plunge and move to New Orleans.
 Being able to live and do photography here keeps us constantly inspired.
 This city has so much to offer, and we know that this list will continue to grow as explore, but for now here our list of the best photo spots in New Orleans for engagement sessions:

 Fresh air, greenery, waterways, and more.
 Whether you’re from the south or not, it’s hard not to be in awe of nature here.
-City Park and Audubon Park are both great spots to see mighty oak trees and other plant species.
-City Park is larger with more areas to roam around in, including the botanical gardens, several waterways, and even the more woodsy remote Coterie forest.
-We love how quiet and accessible Audubon Park is, and we always like to photograph at the Tree of Life.
+City Park is a great spot to see mighty oak trees and other plant species.
+City Park is the largest park in New Orleans – with lots of areas to roam around in, including the botanical gardens, several waterways, and even the more woodsy remote Coterie forest.

 The French Quarter

 Colorful houses, iron balconies, cobblestone streets, there are so many obvious reasons why everyone loves the French Quarter.
 Engagement sessions here can be lively and romantic, but it’s always a better idea to plan for a morning session in the quarter instead of an evening one to beat the crowds.
 Roam the streets and even take a sunset ferry ride over to Algiers.

 Audubon Park is located right on the Mississippi River near uptown.
 It’s a little smaller than City park, but contains much of the same scenery, including the Audubon “Tree of Life”.
 There’s a big grassy lawn area right on the river that’s great for sunset photos.
 It’s also right near Tulane University and the area is buzzing with great coffee shops and restaurants.